nicolafio/ait/readme.md

 ## History

+  - 0.4.3 2017/07/03
+    - Fixed some buggy behavior in the preferences panel
   - 0.4.2 2017/06/13
     - Fixed visual bug when hovering on the close button of a tab
     - Fixed coloring of search icons for search boxes in the mails view